2026/27 AMCAS Application Guide (With Screenshots)

 • Payment

-Certification: This acts as your legal signature to certify everything on your application is accurate.
+Certification: This acts as your legal signature to certify that everything on your application is accurate.
 There are 13 statements to read, check, and agree to on this page.

 Password: Under this section, you’ll have the opportunity to print your application.
-Even if you don’t physically print it, the file will open as a PDF and you can read through it.
+Even if you don’t physically print it, the file will open as a PDF, and you can read through it.

-When you’re satisfied with your application, you will enter your AMCAS password to certify that you understand that you may not change, correct, or update selected parts of the application as outlined in the AMCAS Applicant Guide once it has been submitted to AMCAS.
+When you’re satisfied with your application, enter your AMCAS password to certify that you understand that you may not change, correct, or update selected parts of the application as outlined in the AMCAS Applicant Guide once it has been submitted to AMCAS.

 CBC (Criminal Background Check): This page informs you that AMCAS partners with Certiphi Screening, Inc. to perform criminal background checks.
 Upon your initial, conditional acceptance by a participating medical school, Certiphi Screening, Inc. will send an email with additional information to your preferred email address to start your background check.

 Payment: The final section is where you’ll pay your application fees.
+The 2026 application fees are $175 for the first school you apply to, plus $47 for each additional school.

 Once your payment is confirmed, your application is officially submitted.